Optimizing Memory Usage while Working with Big Files having Large Datasets

 Caution

-The default option, MemorySetting.Normal is applied for all versions.
-For some situations, such as building a workbook with a large data set for cells, the MemorySetting.MemoryPreference option may optimize the memory use and decrease the memory cost for the application.
-However, this option may degrade performance in some special cases such as follow.
+The default option, MemorySetting.Normal, is applied for all versions.
+For some situations—such as building a workbook with a large data set for cells—the MemorySetting.MemoryPreference option may optimize memory use and decrease the memory cost for the application.
+However, this option may degrade performance in some special cases, such as the following.

 1. Accessing Cells Randomly and Repeatedly: The most efficient sequence for accessing the cells collection is cell by cell in one row, and then row by row.
-Especially, if you access rows/cells by the Enumerator acquired from Cells, RowCollection and Row, the performance would be maximized with MemorySetting.MemoryPreference.
+Especially, if you access rows/cells using the enumerator acquired from Cells, RowCollection, and Row, performance is maximized when using MemorySetting.MemoryPreference.

-2. Inserting & Deleting Cells & Rows: Please note that if there are lots of insert/delete operations for Cells/Rows, the performance degradation will be notable for MemorySetting.MemoryPreference mode as compared to the MemorySetting.Normal mode.
+2. Inserting & Deleting Cells & Rows: Please note that if there are many insert/delete operations for cells/rows, the performance degradation will be notable for MemorySetting.MemoryPreference mode compared to the MemorySetting.Normal mode.

-3. Operating on Different Cell Types: If most of the cells contain string values or formulas, the memory cost will be the same as MemorySetting.Normal mode but if there are lots of empty cells, or cell values are numeric, bool and so on, the MemorySetting.MemoryPreference option will give better performance.
+3. Operating on Different Cell Types: If most of the cells contain string values or formulas, the memory cost will be the same as in MemorySetting.Normal mode.
+However, if there are many empty cells, or cell values are numeric, boolean, etc., the MemorySetting.MemoryPreference option will give better performance.